Open: 10am - 12noon

 Charity Coffee Mornings

-Instead of visits from local charities, or the local supporters of national charities, we are supporting the bigger national campaigns where the charities are able to provide publicity.
+We are supporting some national campaigns where the charities are able to provide publicity.
 There will be no stalls, but we will have regular opportunities to support these campaigns by buying coffee and cake – what could be better!
-Claire and Tina will be looking for support during these 'new style' Charity Mornings, and we hope, with your support, to raise significant sums to donate to these good causes.
-Monthly dates were planned for 2020 and will be reviewed when the Café re-opens.
+Claire and Tina will be looking for support during these Charity Mornings, and we hope, with your support, to raise significant sums to donate to these good causes.

 On these mornings all monies will be donated to the charity - donations of cake always welcome.

-This new group was introduced following the closure of the long standing Nursery last year, to offer a space for mums, child minders and grandparents alike.
+This new group was introduced following the closure of the long-standing Nursery a few years ago, to offer a space for mums, child minders and grandparents alike.
 It allows free safe play for young children and social interaction for the mums and carers.
 It has continued to grow in popularity since its introduction and it has increased Café Mosaic’s revenue with the second hatch open to the café kitchen offering organic snacks and light bites.
-It is currently open Tuesdays and Fridays and we are hoping to extend this popular event to other days in the near future.
+This year we introduced Tiddlers lunches which have proved very popular with the mums and children.
+It is currently open Thursdays and we are seeing an increase in attendance over the last few months.